 - Offer as much fluid as your child will drink.
 If also eating solid foods, water is fine.
 So is half-strength Gatorade or half-strength apple juice.

 - If won't eat solid foods, give milk or formula as the fluid.

-- Caution: Do not use fruit juices, sports drinks or soft drinks.
-Reason: They make diarrhea worse.
+- Caution: do not use most fruit juices, full-strength sports drinks or soft drinks.
+Reason: they can make diarrhea worse.

 - Solid foods: Starchy foods are easy to digest and best.
 Offer cereals, bread, crackers, rice, pasta or mashed potatoes.
 Pretzels or salty crackers will help add some salt to meals.
 Some salt is good.